Start Free Pilot

 Practical data annotation requires a well-trained team.
 Here are the key steps:

-• Document Guidelines: Establish clear instructions for labeling conventions, training procedures, and quality control measures.
-Make them readily accessible and regularly updated.
+Document guidelines by establishing clear instructions for labeling conventions, training procedures, and quality control measures.
+Make them readily accessible and regularly updated to ensure smooth processes.

 Consider designing a consistent tagging ontology that accounts for edge cases and uses contrasting examples.
 Ensure task guidelines prioritize ergonomics and collaboration and account for language and cultural variations in tag sets and data collection.